AdobeDocs/journey-optimizer-b2b.en/help/user/content/fragments.md

 >[!TIP]
 >
->If you want to add the fragment so that it occupies the entire horizontal layout within the email template, add a _[!UICONTROL 1:1 column]_ structure and then drag and drop the fragment into it.
+>If you want the fragment to occupy the entire horizontal layout within the email template, add a _[!UICONTROL 1:1 column]_ structure and then drag and drop the fragment into it.

 After the email template is saved, it appears in the fragment details page when the _[!UICONTROL Used By]_ tab is selected.
 Fragments added to an email template are not editable within the template -- the published source fragment defines the content.